cypress-io/cypress-documentation/content/guides/dashboard/github-integration.md

   - Operating system version and browser version.
 - **Run failures:**
   - The first 10 failures are displayed with a link to more.
-  - Each failed test links back to the associated failure within the Cypress Dashboard.
+  - Each failed test links back to the associated failure within Cypress Cloud.
   - Screenshot thumbnails are also provided with each failure to conveniently provide context.